 The Finance Ministry reported Friday that tax income rose significantly in January both at federal and regional levels.

-for the month amounted to 41.5 billion euros ($56.9 billion), marking a 3-percent rise from results in the same month a year earlier.
+It said overall tax revenues for the month amounted to 41.5 billion euros ($56.9 billion), marking a 3-percent rise from results in the same month a year earlier.

 Federal-level tax income rose by 2.4 percent year-on-year, while the country's 16 states surged by 8.7 percent, the ministry stated in its report.